-&lt;sup>5 RCW28B.77.230 Academic credit for prior learning - Goals - Work group - Report.
+&lt;sup>6 RCW28B.77.230 Academic credit for prior learning - Goals - Work group - Report.

-&lt;sup>6 Northwest Commission on Colleges and Universities.
+&lt;sup>7 Northwest Commission on Colleges and Universities.
 Standard two.

-&lt;sup>7 Council for Adult and Experiential Learning.
+&lt;sup>8 Council for Adult and Experiential Learning.
 Standards for Assessing Learning.

-- Dantes Subject Standard Test (DSST), and College Level Examination Program (CLEP) - generally taken by adults. - Course challenges provide credit opportunities to students who have already acquired specific knowledge and skills that they would otherwise be acquiring in a college course.
-Assessments are generally created by a faculty member or department and may include written, oral, demonstration, or a combination of different types of assessment. - Extra-institutional learning is formal training with consistent learning outcomes that is generally acquired through industry and military training.
-ACE guide recommendations, occupational crosswalks, and industry certifications are used as means to facilitate the assessment process. - Prior experiential learning includes the skills, knowledge and attitudes gained through non-formal (mainly work-based) and informal (life-experience) means and is assessed through portfolio development and review.
-Academic credits awarded for this category must not exceed 25% of the credits needed for a degree and must be indicated as such on the transcript. - Award of Credit for Prior Learning occurs when a student's prior learning outcomes are assessed and determined to be the equivalent of the learning outcomes attained upon completion of a college course, and if the award of credit aligns with the student's education pathway.
+Credit by testing

+Standardized exams provide credit opportunities to students who have already acquired specific knowledge and skills that they would otherwise be acquiring in a college course.
+Assessment examples include standardized exams such as: Dantes Subject Standard Test (DSST), and College Level Examination Program (CLEP)-generally taken by adults.

+Course challenges

+These provide credit opportunities to students who have already acquired specific knowledge and skills that they would otherwise acquire in a college course.
+Faculty or departments usually create assessments.
+The assessments can be written, oral, practical demonstration, or some combination thereof.

+Extra-institutional learning

+This is formal training with consistent learning outcomes, generally acquired through industry and military training.
+Schools use ACE guide recommendations, occupational crosswalks, and industry certifications to facilitate the assessment process.

+This includes the skills, knowledge, and attitudes gained through non-formal (mainly work-based) and informal (life-experience) means.
+Schools assess prior experiential learning through portfolio development and review.
+Academic credits awarded for this category must not exceed 25 percent of the credits needed for a degree.
+Schools must indicate this as prior experiential learning on the student transcript.

+Award of Credit for Prior Learning

+This occurs when a student's prior learning outcomes are assessed and determined to be the equivalent of expected learning achievement for a course or courses within the institution's regular curricular offerings, and if the award of credit aligns with the student's education pathway.

+FACULTY

-FACULTY The faculty role in assessing student learning outcomes is clearly defined in the Northwest Commission on Colleges and Universities accreditation standards.
+In its accreditation standards, the Northwest Commission on Colleges and Universities defines the faculty role in assessing student learning outcomes.
 Standard 2.C.5 states, "...
 Faculty with teaching responsibilities take collective responsibility for fostering and assessing student achievement of clearly identified learning outcomes" and, 2.C.7 states, "Credit for prior experiential learning, if granted, is...granted only upon the recommendation of appropriately qualified teaching faculty."